SushantBaniya/Bus-Routing/README.md

 ## 📋 Overview

-SwiftCommute is a comprehensive bus management system designed to optimize route planning, bus assignments, and passenger bookings.
-With an intuitive dashboard and powerful features, SwiftCommute empowers transport companies to enhance their operations and improve customer satisfaction.
+Safe Yatra is a comprehensive bus management system designed to optimize route planning, bus assignments, and passenger bookings.
+With an intuitive dashboard and powerful features, Safe Yatra empowers transport companies to enhance their operations and improve customer satisfaction.

 ## ✨ Features